octaltree/linearf/README.md

 ```
 </details>

-Then run with the pre-defined senario and its difference.
+Then run with the pre-defined scenario and its difference.
 ```vim
 lua lnf('line')
 lua lnf('line', {})